mne-tools/mne-python/doc/glossary.rst

         outer skull and outer skin (a.k.a. scalp) that define compartments of tissues of the head.
 You can compute the BEM surfaces with :func:`mne.bem.make_watershed_bem` or :func:`mne.bem.make_flash_bem`.
         See :ref:`tut-forward` for usage demo.

     channels
         Channels refer to MEG sensors, EEG electrodes or any extra electrode or sensor such as EOG, ECG or sEEG, ECoG etc. Channels usually have a type, such as gradiometer, and a unit, such as Tesla/Meter that is used in the code base, e.g. for plotting.

+    Digitization
+        Digitization is a procedure of recording the headshape of a subject and the fiducial coils and/or eeg electrodes locations on the subject’s head.
+They are represented as a set of points in a 3D space.
+See :ref:`reading-dig-montages` and :ref:`dig-formats`.

     dipole
         See :term:`equivalent current dipole`.